poliander/liftoff/README.md

 ## Controls

-- JOYSTICKS and GAMEPADS are supported
+- JOYSTICK or GAMEPAD is supported
-- MOUSE works intentionally only in menu
 - CURSOR KEYS or W/A/S/D will move your ship
 - CTRL will let your ship fire its little guns
 - F12 toggles frame rate display